 Brandy: is an alcoholic beverage made by distillation of wine.
 Brandy may be aged or matured to possess aroma and taste characteristic of brandy.
 Brandy may be of the following types

 - Grape brandy shall be an alcoholic distillate obtained solely from the fermented juice of grapes.
 Distillation shall be carried out to a suitable strength in such a way that the distillate has an aroma and taste characteristics derived from the grapes used and the constituents formed during fermentation.
 In case of brandy made from any fruit other than grapes, the name of the fruit shall be pre-fixed with the word ‘Brandy’.

 - Blended brandy: Blended brandy is a mixture of minimum 2 percent of pure grape brandy with any other fruit or flower brandy or neutral spirit or rectified spirit of agricultural origin.
 If any other fruit brandy is used for blending, the name of such fruit shall be pre-fixed with the word ‘Brandy’.
 It shall possess the characteristic aroma and taste of brandy.

 The Brandy shall also conform to the general requirement specified in Part 1 and requirements specified in Table – 1.

-Country liquors or spirits are alcoholic beverages obtained from distillation of fermented carbohydrates of agricultural origin.
+Country liquors or spirits are alcoholic beverages obtained from the distillation of fermented carbohydrates of agricultural origin.
 Country liquors may also be of the following types:

-- Plain country liquor: Plain country liquor shall be made from alcoholic distillate obtained from fermented molasses, jaggery (Gur), mash of cereals, potato, cassava, fruits, juice or sap of coconut and palm trees, mahua flowers or any other carbohydrates of agricultural origin.
+- Plain country liquor: Plain country liquor shall be made from alcoholic distillate obtained from fermented molasses, jaggery (Gur), a mash of cereals, potato, cassava, fruits, juice or sap of coconut and palm trees, mahua flowers or any other carbohydrates of agricultural origin.

 - Blended country liquor: Blended country liquor is a blend of an alcoholic distillate, rectified spirit or neutral spirit.